Our Trip to Japan

 |

-After months of planning, Jennifer and I left for Japan on May 9th.
+After months of planning, my daughter Jennifer and I (John) left for Japan on May 9th.

 Counting the Houston layover, the entire trip took about 19 hours.

-left the morning of the 9th, but didn't arrive in Tokyo until the
+So we left the morning of the 9th, but didn't arrive in Tokyo

-afternoon of the 10th.
-Contrary to my expectations, our flight actually
+until the afternoon of the 10th.
+Contrary to my expectations, our

 |

-daughter had stayed with us for a month as part of a student exchange
+family.
+Their daughter had stayed with us for a month as part of a student

-program a few years ago and we had come to think of her as family.
-They
+exchange program a few years ago and we had come to think of her as

-had invited us to stay with them for a few days before we headed down to
+family.
+They had invited us to stay with them for a few days before we

 |